Diogo-Paulico/FCT-VPN/README.md

  ### Firefox

- To check if you have firefox installed either look for it in the applications menu or type in terminal:
+ To check if you have Firefox installed either look for it in the applications menu or type in terminal:

  ```
   firefox